Young Carers Statement

 You, the young carer can request a Young Carer Statement.
 You can be referred by a practitioner such as a doctor, teacher, social or support worker.
 Direct services may be provided as a result of your assessment and/or you may additionally be signposted to relevant voluntary organisations who can offer you a wide range of Information, advice, supports and services that can make a difference to you.

 To find out more about the Young Carers Statement you can contact Young Carers Service directly, or you can request an assessment at Carer Support Request.
-To help you understand the Act and your Rights, Carers Trust Scotland have produced a Young Carers Jargon Buster.
+To help you understand the Act and your Rights.

 GIRFEC is the overarching approach to supporting children and young people in Scotland.
 Further information can be found at GIRFEC - South Lanarkshire.